IADI-Nancy/Sklearn_NestedCV/README.md

 - scipy
 - imblearn
 - skfeature
-- R

-R can be installed automatically in your conda/anaconda environment with rpy2 by using `conda install -c r rpy2`.
+R will be installed automatically in your conda/anaconda environment with rpy2 by using `conda install -c r rpy2`.
-Missing R packages used in scripts will be downloaded automatically
+`xml` package from R should be installed manually using `conda install -c r r-xml` Other missing R packages used in scripts will be downloaded automatically.